 The American Land Title Association (ALTA) and the National Society of Professional Land Surveyors (NSPS) meet every four to five years to revise survey standards related to title insurance matters.
 These changes happen as a result of verbiage updates, technology advancement and business practice across the United States.

-The 2021 survey standards contain several revisions that affect the surveyor’s duties and responsibilities as well as improvements for land title issues on the survey.
+The 2021 ALTA Survey Standards contain several revisions that affect the surveyor’s duties and responsibilities as well as improvements for land title issues on the survey.
+These survey standards will remain in effect until the next ALTA/NSPS meeting takes place.
 Those who are involved in commercial real estate development should be aware of and understand the following changes.

 - The new 2021 survey standards will take effect on February 23, 2021.
 The 2016 specifications are superseded.
 Use and review of surveys prepared under the 2016 specifications will need to be updated.

 - Property surveys in Wisconsin, as defined in Wisconsin Administrative Code A-E 7, are required to be filed with the County surveyor or agency that collects and files the surveys. raSmith has always filed ALTA/NSPS Land Title Surveys, but this is now a requirement for all and is included in the specifications.